Customer Marketing Meets Events: 5 Types of Events to Engage and Delight Your Customers

 The tech you use for your digital customer marketing events is the number one factor that can make or break the experience for your attendees.
 Here at Goldcast, we thrive on helping our clients overcome the challenges that make customer events anything less than seamless.

-Here are five of our favorite types of customer marketing events to help you take engagement to the next level.
+Here are seven of our favorite types of customer marketing events to help you take engagement to the next level.

 1. User conferences